voxpupuli/agtm/classes.md

 ####`configuration_data`

-This allows you to pass in arbitary configuration to the sshd_config file.
+This allows you to pass in arbitrary configuration to the sshd_config file.
 You create it in the format of:

 { 'Parameter' => 'Value' }